MEET THE TEAM

 Favorite part of rescue " Any of the hands-on work with pups such as going down to Mississippi as well as transports".

 Kristy, one of the first volunteers with 3 Dogs Rescue, has been with us since 2015, She started off initially as a foster.
 In fact, Kristy fostered our very first litter of puppies, 10 in all.
 She has been a coordinator for years and has trained many of our team members in this role.
 A Maine resident, you'll most likely meet Kristy at one of our adoption events!
 She too has a home of rescues, three foster fails later.

 Favorite part of rescue; "You can't change a dog's past, but you can rewrite the future".

 Kathy our "team mom" and puppy snuggler has been with the team for a few years now as an adoption coordinator.
-She fell into the role quickly after becoming a volunteer and foster.
-Now a New Yorker, distance doesn't stop her from staying connected to the rescue and sends many dogs home each year throughout New England.
+Her excellent communication and people skills have made her an amazing coordinator!
+Even a move to New York couldn't stop Kathy from continuing to be a vital member of the team.
 Kathy has a 3 dogs pup of her own, and recently adopted a rescue in her new state!

 Sometimes we're in a pinch and we're like, "Crisis mode.
 A dog needs to be moved immediately.
 Any suggestions?" and 2 minutes later Amanda sends a selfie of the dog sleeping at her feet.
 Then we're all "What the?
 How the?" and Amanda cracks a beer and signs off messenger.
 She is the girl you want in a sticky situation because she get's stuff done.
 When Amanda isn't being a rescue superhero, she spends her days being a legitimate chemist.
 Honestly, all of our cool points are because she hangs out with us.